Leviathan (Marvel Comics): Publication history

-Leviathan first appeared in Secret Warriors #11 and was created by Jonathan Hickman and Stefano Caselli.
+Leviathan first appeared in Dark Reign: The List - Secret Warriors and was created by Jonathan Hickman and Stefano Caselli.

 Fictional organization history

-Little is known of this mysterious organization, save that it was born out of the Communist Bloc in the same way that Hydra was born out of the Axis powers, and that Leviathan brought 100,000 of the Eastern Bloc's finest Cold War agents to the facility known as Cold Storage, where the majority were placed in cryonic suspension until needed.
-Apparently, the higher ups of Leviathan were involved in a collaborative game with the Hydra leader Baron Strucker, S.H.I.E.L.D. leader Nick Fury, and Hand grandmaster Soji Soma where the meeting was set by Aries.
-They gathered together alien technology from the Brood and a collection of tanks.
-Together, these devices could turn a man into a Super Soldier.
-Leviathan then chose to betray their partners and take the technology for themselves.
-Hydra and the Hand struck back, stealing the alien power source making it so that the tanks would turn their occupants into monsters.
+Leviathan originated in the Communist Bloc in the same way that Hydra was born out of the Axis powers.
+The group brought 100,000 of the Eastern Bloc's Cold War agents to the facility known as Cold Storage, where the majority were placed in cryonic suspension until needed.
+The higher ups of Leviathan were involved in a collaborative game with the Hydra leader Baron Strucker, S.H.I.E.L.D. leader Nick Fury, and Hand grandmaster Soji Soma.
+They gathered together alien technology from the Brood and a collection of tanks which, when combined, could turn a man into a Super Soldier.
+Leviathan chose to betray their partners and take the technology for themselves.
+Hydra and the Hand struck back, stealing the alien power source and making it so that the tanks would turn their occupants into monsters.

 During the Dark Reign storyline, Leviathan attacks Agarashima, stronghold of Clan Yashida where Silver Samurai is attacked by mysterious, demonic warriors.
 After a small struggle, he is subdued.
-The black warrior plunges its claws into his face before determining that he does not have what they're looking for.
+One of the warrior plunges its claws into his face before determining that he does not have what they are looking for.
 The largest grabs the Samurai demanding to know where "the box" is.
 The same warriors then attack the Nemesis shipyards where Gorgon is and introduce themselves as members of Leviathan.